robertovicario/Learning-DevOps-and-Cloud-Native-Computing/kubernetes/Kubernetes.md

 ## Exercises

-1. Write a Kubernetes manifest file to create a Pod running a Nginx container.
+1. Write a Kubernetes manifest file to create a Pod running a Nginx container:

 ```yaml
 apiVersion: v1